calvintaw/nextjs_tutorial/README.md

 </details>

-## ✨ Why I Added AI Integration to This Project
+## ✨ Why I Added AI Integration

-As I was working through the JSM Mastery Next.js 15 course, I found myself constantly needing to manually create startup pitch ideas just to test the functionality of the project.
-This repetitive task quickly became tedious and time-consuming.
+While following the JSM Mastery Next.js 15 course, I got tired of manually writing startup ideas just to test things.
+So I built a quick AI integration to auto-generate them based on form inputs like **title**, **description**, and **category**.

-To streamline my development process, I decided to integrate a small custom AI feature that could automatically generate pitch ideas based on optional form inputs like **title**, **description**, and **category**.
-This eliminated the need to manually write mock data and allowed me to test the project much faster and more creatively.

-Another major reason I introduced this feature was to **teach myself how to work with AI APIs** in a real-world context.
-Before this, I had never made a proper API call to an AI service or parsed and validated AI responses in a meaningful way.
-Implementing this feature gave me hands-on experience with:

-- Calling a language model using an API (via OpenRouter and OpenAI SDK)
-- Designing a structured prompt to get usable JSON output
+I also used this as a chance to try out calling AI APIs (via OpenRouter + OpenAI) — something I hadn’t done before.
+Learned how to:

+- Send prompts + get structured responses
-- Safely handling and parsing AI responses for use in a real app
+- Parse and use AI output in real code

-Overall, this addition helped me:

-- Learn something new
-- Make development smoother
-- Build something that feels genuinely useful and creative
+- Save time while keeping dev fun

-> 💡 This feature is not part of the original course — it's a custom enhancement I made for learning and convenience.
+> 💡 Not part of the course — just a custom add-on to make testing easier and learn something new.